Do not let your study permit expire. Make a copy of your study permit and keep it in a safe place.

 If you haven’t applied for restoration of study permit and more than 90 days have passed from the expiry date, you have to leave the country and apply for a new study permit from your country of residence/citizenship.
 A 6-month bar may be imposed on your new study permit application.
 Meet immediately with the Immigration advisor to get advice about collecting required documents before leaving the country.

 If you have a valid study permit for post-secondary education, you can transfer between programs and institutions without applying for a new study permit.
-International students who are issued a study permit after June 1, 2014 must inform CIC via their MyCIC account when transferring between designated learning institutions.
+However, you must inform CIC via their MyCIC account when transferring between designated learning institutions.

 If you apply online, you will answer a questionnaire, create a personal check list code, sign up/log into MYCIC account and automatically see a list of the required application form and documents you have to provide.

 If you are applying on paper, make sure you complete the document checklist and application form and supporting documents.
 The instruction guide provides assistance with how to fill out the form and submit supporting documents.

 Check the processing times by the CIC office inside Canada.
 It is updated on a weekly basis.

 If your application is approved, your Study Permit will be mailed to you at the mailing address you provided to CIC.

 Application form: Application to Change Conditions, Extend my stay or remain in Canada as a student [IMM5709]

 Designated Learning Institution (DLI) #: O19332746152 Please note that DLI# begins with the letter “O”.
 Applicants are required to indicate this number on the study permit application forms.